Actyx/Actyx/web/developer.actyx.com/blog/2020-06-25-differential-dataflow.md

 ```

 This implementation is specific to the kind of database we want to write to because the column types
-may depend on this information and the Rust data type for column values depends on the DB driver.
-In
+may depend on this information and the Rust data type for column values depends on the database
-this case we’re targeting [Sqlite3] because it doesn’t require setup.
-You’ll want to switch to
+driver.
+In this case we’re targeting [Sqlite3] because it doesn’t require setup.
+You’ll want to
-[PostgreSQL] or [Microsoft SQL Server] for feeding your dashboards and reports.
+switch to [PostgreSQL] or [Microsoft SQL Server] for feeding your dashboards and reports.

 [Sqlite3]: https://sqlite.org
 [PostgreSQL]: https://postgresql.com